Illustrated Fleet lists of Steamship Companies of the China Coast, and the Pearl and Yangtze Rivers

 In 1970 C.Y.
 Tung bought the QUEEN ELIZABETH, then the largest passenger ship in the world.
 Photo by Stephen Berry

 Following the establishment of the People's Republic 1949, large State-owned fleets developed on the coast included the Shanghai-based HOPING (HEPING) cargo ships, later renamed in the ZHANDOU series, the Guangzhou-based NAN HAI series, and the Shanghai-based MIN CHU passenger ships, later renamed in the GONG NONG BING series.
 By the mid-to late 1950s some attractive new ships were being built in China.
 In the Shanghai section below is a PDF file presenting an illustrated fleet list covering the more than 20 passenger ships of the MIN CHU ("Democracy") series, which in 1966 became the GONG NONG BING ("Workers, Peasants and Soldiers"), series.
 Most of these 20 ships were later transferred to the Dalian Maritime Administration (q.v. for the illustrated list).
 Lists of some state owned fleets will be found in the different geographic sections, and more will be added.

-These two ships were completed for the Chinese State in 1958 in a friendly race between Dalian and Shanghai which commanded national attention.
+These two ships with reciprocating steam engines were completed for the Chinese State in 1958 in a friendly race between Dalian and Shanghai which commanded national attention.
 HOPING 25 (upper) was built by Dalian Dockyard in North China.
 A similar ship HOPING 28 (lower) was built by the Jiangnan Dockyard & Engineering Co. in Shanghai.
 Photo attributions Xinhua.